sombriks/enterprise-kotlin-handbook/docs/0016-spring-with-databases.md

-# Connecting and managing databases from a spring application
+# Connecting and managing databases from a spring/kotlin application

+After [the SQL marathon][0700] we just ran, it's time to assume we know everything about data modeling and let's

 ## Datasource configuration